Basingstoke Canal: The Basingstoke Canal Authority

 The canal is owned by both Hampshire County Council and Surrey County Council, with each authority owning the land within their jurisdiction.
-Until 1990, both councils managed their own sections separately.
+Until 1990, the two councils managed their own sections separately.
 It was decided that a central body should manage the entire waterway and the Basingstoke Canal Authority was formed.

 In 1993, the canal visitor centre at Mytchett was opened which now also acts as the central offices of the canal authority.

 The canal authority staff are employed, administered and supported by Hampshire County Council; however, the centre belongs to Surrey County Council.
 Each county council allocates revenue money to the canal authority, as well as the six riparian district/borough authorities through which the canal passes.
 The canal authority partnership is governed by the Basingstoke Canal Joint Management Committee – a joint committee of Surrey County Council formed of council members from each of the local authority partners.

 The structure of the canal authority was last reviewed in 2011, with the two county councils allocating client officers from their Countryside teams to lead the strategic direction for the canal, taking on part of the former Canal Director's role.
 The canal authority is now formed of one canal manager, a senior administration officer and assistant, visitor services manager and visitor services officer.
 The canal is maintained by a team of five canal rangers and one senior ranger, supported by a part-time seasonal lock keeper.